phuoc362/Lifted/README.md

 * Third, the inappropriate data such as duplication and alternative chromosome are removed.
 All output coordinates that overlap with gapped-in-hg38 are also removed by *bedtools*.

 ### *lLifted_interval* (less conservative *Lifted*)
-* First, *Lifted* removes all the gapped regions that cause corruption, including gapped-in-hg19, gapped-in-both, gapped-in-hg38 and blacklist with bedtools.
+* First, *Lifted* removes all the gapped regions that cause corruption, including gapped-in-hg19, gapped-in-both, gapped-in-hg38 and blacklist with *bedtools*.
 For gapped-in-hg38, the input intervals in hg19 that overlap the coordinates of gapped-in-hg38 are split before liftover to cut out 2bp as presented in Figure 2.
 * Second, the remaining coordinates are all ungapped on hg19 and then are ready to be converted by *UCSC liftOver*.
 * Third, the inappropriate data such as duplication and alternative chromosome are removed by *bedtools*.